The Digital Age and Your Brain: Finding the Right Balance

 - David Priede, MIS, PhD

-- 5 min read
+- 6 min read

 WHY IS IT IMPORTANT? |

-Understanding how digital reliance impacts memory is important because it directly affects one's ability to learn, recall, and stay productive.
-With technology shaping our daily habits, this article highlights the importance of balancing tech use to protect cognitive health and provides actionable strategies to help one thrive in a digital age. |
+Understanding how reliance on digital devices affects memory impacts one's ability to learn, recall, and stay productive.
+As technology shapes our daily habits, this article highlights the importance of balancing tech use to protect cognitive health and offers actionable strategies to help people thrive in the digital age. |

 In this article, I'll walk you through the latest research and practical strategies to help you and your team perform at your best by maintaining cognitive health in this digital world.